This page highlights the careers of our past residents who have distinguished themselves in academic careers by obtaining additional degrees:

 Debra A. Schaumberg, ScD, OD, MPH

 She completed here residency in 1992.
 She then completed her MPH followed by ScD degrees at Johns Hopkins.
-She is currently an associate professor at the Brigham Womens Hospital Harvard Univeristy.
+She then became an associate professor at the Brigham Womens Hospital Harvard Univeristy.

 She is a very well respected member of ARVO where she chairs sections.
 Her research has made major impacts such as demonstrating associations with smoking and ARMD, and the impact of DES in women's health.